rachelwong/booklisting-stripe/README.md

-## Rails Books Listing App
+## Rails Books Listing App WITH STRIPE

-Four attempt to follow Matt Stubbs Tutorial
+Attempt number five finally got stripe to work with a success page for acknowledgement